PaperStrike/Pjax/README.md

 - `Pjax.switches.replaceWith` —
   The default behavior, replace elements by using [`ChildNode.replaceWith`](https://developer.mozilla.org/en-US/docs/Web/API/ChildNode/replaceWith).

-### Creating a Switch Callback
+#### Creating a Switch Callback

-Your callback function can do whatever you want, as long as you keep the amount of the elements selected by the `selectors` option remain the same.
+Your callback function can do whatever you want.
+But remember to keep the amount of the elements selected by the `selectors` option remain the same.

-In this example, the `current` class represents the only switching element, so that the switch elements' amount won't change.
+In the example below, `.current` class marks the only switching element, so that the switch elements' amount won't change.
 Before the returned promise resolves, Pjax will neither update the URL, execute the script elements nor scroll the page.

 ```js
 const pjax = new Pjax({